Airlines suspend flights due to coronavirus outbreak

 - Taiwan's China Airlines was banned from flying to Italy its government included Taiwan in China's virus area.

-- Tajikistan suspended all flights to and from Iran until the situation stabilises, its aviation agency said on Feb.
+- Tajikistan suspended all flights to and from Iran until the situation stabilizes, its aviation agency said on Feb.
 24.

 - Turkish Airlines extended a cancellation of flights to Iranian cities, with the exception of flights to Tehran, until March 10.